MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Italy/how-to-close-a-fiscal-year.md

 ---
-    title: How to Close a Fiscal Year | Microsoft Docs
+    title: How to Close a Fiscal Year
     description: To evaluate profit and loss, a fiscal year closing report is provided at the end of each fiscal year.
     services: project-madeira
     documentationcenter: ''
     author: SorenGP

-    ms.service: dynamics365-financials
+    ms.prod: "dynamics-nav-2017"
     ms.topic: article
     ms.devlang: na
     ms.tgt_pltfrm: na